 Green Grant Fund

-Executive Vice President Tallman Trask has committed $50,000 to fund student, staff and faculty led initiatives which will "green" Duke.
+Executive Vice President Tallman Trask has committed $50,000 each year to fund student, staff and faculty sustainability projects.
 The fund has been used to put on conferences, conduct research, provide education and training, and seed new programs.

 Rules for Grant Applications: